-BBMO2810 Advanced Fundamentals of Basic X-Ray Machine 5.0 Quarter Credits In this course, students will evaluate advanced concepts of x-ray procedures, image production, and x-ray evaluation.
-They will examine transferring and positioning techniques, and relevant anatomy for radiological studies of the upper and lower extremities, skull, and torso, with an emphasis on the bony thorax and chest areas.
-Students will also apply advanced knowledge of radiobiology in evaluation procedures, diagnosis and medical laboratory skills to perform bone densitometry.
+BBMO2810 Advanced Fundamentals of Basic X-Ray Machine 5.0 Quarter Credits transferring and positioning techniques, as well as relevant anatomy for radiological studies of the upper and lower extremities, with an emphasis on the bony thorax and chest areas.
+Students will also apply advanced knowledge of radiobiology in evaluation procedures, diagnosis, and medical laboratory skills.